 Hon.
 Pamela Gross: Quana, Mr. Speaker.
-I would like to introduce two phenomenal ladies, Mr. Speaker, who work with the Coalition of Nunavut District Education

-Authorities, who are here with us this morning.
+I would like to introduce two phenomenal ladies who work with the Coalition of Nunavut District Education Authorities who are here with us this morning.
 I would first like to introduce Jeeteeta Merkosak, who is from Pond Inlet.

 Jeeteeta is someone who has been involved in the area of education for many years.
-She has served as chairperson of the coalition in 2006, and in fact she was the first person to serve as chairperson when the coalition first opened its doors in 2006.
-She served until 2009, and again from 2018 to present.
-Under her leadership, the coalition has come a long way, and we look forward to new developments from the coalition over the coming months.
+She has served as chairperson for the coalition in 2006 and in fact, she was the first person to serve as chairperson when the coalition first opened its doors in 2006.
+She served until 2009 and again from 2018 to present.
+Under her leadership, the coalition has come a long way and we look forward to new developments from the coalition over the coming months.

-Mr. Speaker, the second lady is no stranger to this House, and I would like to welcome Pat Angnakak, who is the Executive Director of the coalition and began her employment in March of 22.
+Mr. Speaker, the second lady is no stranger to this House and I would like to welcome Pat Angnakak, who is the executive director for the coalition, and began her employment in March 2022.
 She has just completed her first year of employment with the coalition.
-Welcome to you both.
-Quana
+Welcome to you both. (interpretation) Thank you.